 Toys“R”Us Safety Standards and Practices

-As the world's leading dedicated toy and juvenile products retailer, we understand the trust parents place in us to ensure the safety of the products we sell and to provide only the safest shopping environment for them and their families.
+As the world's leading dedicated toy and baby products retailer, we understand the trust parents place in us to ensure the safety and ethical production of the products we sell and to provide only the safest shopping environment for them and their families.
 We take that responsibility very seriously.
 One of the important parts of our mission as a company is to help parents keep their kids safe.

 We fulfill this mission by working vigilantly on behalf of our customers to look for ways to raise the bar on product safety in our stores.
-We have put in place industry-leading product safety standards that meet federally mandated requirements.
-In many instances, we have gone beyond existing standards to ensure the safest shopping environment for our customers.
+In many instances, we have gone beyond existing standards to ensure we offer the safest shopping environment for our customers.
 In addition, we provide the resources parents, grandparents and childcare providers need to ensure they have the most up-to-date information on product safety and recalls.

 Beyond product safety, we strive to make available the necessary information and products to help parents and caregivers prevent accidental injuries – one of the leading causes of death in children under the age of 14.
-We do this by partnering with organizations like Safe Kids USA and the Injury Free Coalition for Kids to develop tips and guides, and ensuring that our merchandise assortment includes products and equipment like bike helmets and elbow and knee pads.
+We do this by partnering with organizations like First Candle and the Injury Free Coalition for Kids to develop tips and guides, and ensuring that our merchandise assortment includes products and equipment like bike helmets and elbow and knee pads.